 Did you ever format a hard drive, only to realize that the computer doesn’t have a DVD or CD drive?
 Maybe you thought the computer could be booted from a USB drive, but the version of the BIOS doesn’t allow for that?

 Having a bootable version of Windows on a DVD and a USB drive can be a real lifesaver.
-Today you’ll learn how to create bootable versions of Windows ISOs on DVD and USB.
+Today you’ll learn how to create bootable versions of Windows ISOs on CD, DVD, and USB.

 What’s an ISO?